Picture of the author

 Class Summary:

-Rashi says that trying to impress and deceive his father Isaac, Esau would ask his father: “How does one tithe the salt and the straw?”
+Rashi says that in trying to impress and deceive his father Isaac, Esau would ask his father, "How does one tithe the salt and the straw?”
 Yet this seems strange.
 For this question implies not extra piety but absolute ignorance!
 For it is a clear law that these items are exempt of all tithing obligations.

 The class goes on to explore this Rashi on two levels—the literal and the mystical.
 In the first we discover the intelligence and depth of Eisav’s question, considering the unique properties of salt and straw.
 Then we go on to explain this question from a deeper perspective, analyzing the majesty and tragedy of Eisav, whose struggles were unique and who attracted the deep love and empathy of his father.
 The prophet says that G-d loathes Eisav.
 But the Kabbalists show us how easy it is to miss the real message of the verse.